Shanghai steel rebar, HRC futures range-bound on lean downstream demand

 Furthermore, heavy rains in southwest and southern China weighed on short-term construction material demand, while falling raw material prices will no longer underpin steel prices, said Haitong Futures.

-Hot-rolled coils SHHCcv1, used in the manufacturing sector, edged 0.5% lower to 4,729 yuan a tonne, shedding 2.1% so far in the week.
+Hot-rolled coils SHHCcv1, used in the manufacturing sector, edged 0.3% higher to 4,767 yuan a tonne at close.
+They shed 1.3% for the week.

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, fell 0.6% to 810 yuan a tonne, tracking spot 62% iron ore SH-CCN-IRNOR62 which dropped $4 to $125.5 on Thursday.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, closed up 1% at 823 yuan a tonne, recovering from losses in early session.
+The ingredient rose 0.2% this week, the first weekly gain in four.

+Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 dropped $4 to $125.5 on Thursday, according to SteelHome consultancy.

 Capacity utilisation rates at 247 steel mills improved slightly to 82.6%, as of Friday, up 0.7% from a week earlier, data from Mysteel consultancy showed, as plants gradually restored production.